8 Ways to Help a Friend Through a Breakup

 While breakups take on average three months to get over, recovery looks different for everyone and can take longer or have other effects on folks depending on their past experiences and the unique situation of their relationship.

-If your friend could use professional support, consider helping them find a therapist.
+If your friend could use professional support after a breakup, consider helping them find a therapist.
 A therapist provides a neutral and safe space to talk in depth about the breakup without risk of judgment or pressure to ‘fix it.'

-Whether your friend is crying on the floor after the break-up or just a bit more quiet at breakfast than usual, being intentional about the way you approach their healing process goes a long way.
+Whether your friend is crying on the floor after the breakup or just a bit quieter at breakfast than usual, being intentional about the way you approach their healing process goes a long way.
 And above all else, remember that your support can be a source of positivity in an otherwise gloomy period of their life.